 The two actors had a magical chemistry together on the set.
 They were so great in physical comedy as well.
 In the last season the couple after their therapy session, the therapist challenged them not to speak to each other for a whole day so as to concentrate on each other’s body language and communicate better in this way.
 The episode was so funny because Reiser and Hunt acted in silence while the other cast talked normally.

 For me it is not only one funny TV show, it’s also a study of how couples could get along and if not why this happens.
 Furthermore the sitcom raises issues about how the parents get involved in the lives of the couple, about work problems and friendships.

-If you haven’t watched it already, do that.
+If you haven’t watched the episodes yet, do that.
 If not blow your minds, it will surely make you laugh!